 This alert pup is bold and can become overprotective if they are not introduced often to people outside of their family unit.
 In general, they are an extremely loving and devoted companion.

 The Yorkipoo is a mix between a Yorkie and a Poodle.
-It is very rare for a Yorkie to be mixed with a Standard Poodle, so this mix usually is bred between a Yorkie and a Toy or Miniature Poodle, but not a Teacup or Micro Yorkie.
-This practice ensures your Yorkipoo is more likely to be a small dog, weighing anywhere from 4 to 15 pounds.
+It is rare for a Yorkie to be mixed with a Standard Poodle, so this mix is usually bred between a Yorkie and a Toy or Miniature Poodle, but not a Teacup or Micro Yorkie.
+This practice ensures your Yorkipoo is likelier to be a small dog, weighing anywhere from 4 to 15 pounds.
 This hybrid was created to produce an adorable companion pet.

-Yorkie mixes can make a wonderful companion pet!
+Yorkie mixes can make a wonderful companion pet.
 While some calmer and quieter breeds will temper a Yorkie’s less desirable traits, the Yorkie will bring their compact size and infectious personality to any hybrid.
-If you’re looking for a dog that’s small in size but not on personality, Yorkie mixes are a great place to start!
+If you’re looking for a dog that’s small in size but not in personality, Yorkie mixes are a great place to start.